isovector/certainty-by-construction/src/book/1-agda.lagda.md

 foo bar 5 true
 ```

-where arguments are separated from their function and one another by
+Note that the arguments here are separated here only by whitespace.
+If
-white-space.
-If disambiguation is necessary, we surround the entire expression
+disambiguation is necessary (which it is, whenever we have nested function
-in parentheses:
+calls,) we surround the entire expression in parentheses:

 ```example
 baz 0 (f false) (foo bar 5 true)
 ```

-which would be written in the ALGOL style as
+This would be written in the ALGOL style as

 ```cpp
 baz(0, f(false), foo(bar, 5, true))
 ```

-While this might feel like an unnecessarily annoying break in conventional
+While it might feel like an unnecessarily annoying break in conventional syntax,
-syntax, there are mightily-good theoretical reasons for it.
-With this knowledge
+there are mightily-good theoretical reasons for it, addressed soon.
+Given this
-of function calls, it's interesting to look back at our definition of `not`;
+new lens on the syntax of function calls, it's informative to look back at our
-recall:
+definition of `not`; recall:

 ```agda
   not⅋⅋⅋⅋ : Bool → Bool